robinweser/react-look/docs/StatefulConditions.md

 ## Validation
 Looks takes `this.props` and `this.state` and checks if there is a key that matches the condition. e.g. `status=active` gets validated with `this.props['status'] === 'active'`.

+## Advanced
+You can even use dot-notation to adress deeper nested props and state. e.g. `items.name=foo`.